South Africa coronavirus cases exceed 900, Ramaphosa urges G20 aid

 But the lockdown threatens to cripple an economy already beset by power cuts and shrinking since the end of last year.

 “I’ve got two months cash in the bank.
 Nothing more.
-After that we close down,” Rajan Govender, 51, said at his family-run Indian restaurant in a Johannesburg suburb as he prepared to send staff on compulsory paid leave.
+After that, we close down,” Rajan Govender, 51, said at his family-run Indian restaurant in a Johannesburg suburb as he prepared to send staff on compulsory paid leave.

 “We can weather a few weeks, but not longer.”